autumn-mck/akkoma-ebooks/README.md

-# pleroma-ebooks
+# akkoma-ebooks

-this is a very slightly modified version of <https://github.com/ioistired/pleroma-ebooks>
+This is a very slightly modified version of <https://github.com/ioistired/pleroma-ebooks>
-as i no longer use fedi, this won't be updated any further (although it works fine as-is)
+As I no longer use fedi or run any markov bots, this won't be updated any further (although it worked fine as-is)
-current changes:
+Changes:
 - removes any generated @'s in replies to prevent accidentally mentioning somebody else on the same instance
 - adds a config option to ban the specified words from appearing in generated posts

+Original readme:

 It's like [@AgathaSorceress's mstdn-ebooks] but it supports Pleroma better.